Celebrate Maine Forest Products Week your way

 We will convey statewide economic impacts with special importance to rural economies and highlight the myriad of jobs, careers, and new technologies within the forest products industry.
 People will be reminded of all the recreational opportunities, and corresponding health benefits, that are available to them on (primarily) private forest lands.
 We will showcase new uses of wood, from food grade packaging and release papers, to nanocellulose insulation and bio-fuels.
 And we will stress the value of forests in cycling and renewal, wildlife habitat, carbon sequestration and other ecosystem services.

 The MFPC Communications Committee is working with Roberta Scruggs, communications director, to coordinate messaging.
 Our goal is to reach multiple audiences in a variety of ways, from print to social media to events.
 We will celebrate statewide, though much of the activity will be focused locally and be personally meaningful to the particular audience.
 For example, a forester may lead a walk and do some Project Learning Tree activities with a school group or a forest products company manager may speak to the local chamber about innovative technology.
+The Maine Bureau of Public Lands suggested enjoying the forests on our state’s public lands.
 Social media, radio, TV, print and face-to-face meetings will all be employed.

 How will you participate?
 You can download a high quality pdf of the Celebrate Maine Forest Products Week sign (shown above) and we hope you’ll post it at your office and send it to others to display.
 Will you offer a facility tour, hold an open house, write an op-ed or take a school or community group on a walk in the woods?
 Will you speak to a local civic organization, or better yet, get the members out in the woods or at manufacturing facility?
 Participate in an event such as a job fair or staff a booth at a local fall event in your region?
 Write a letter to the editor, do an interview, or write newspaper or newsletter articles?
 Just think of the impact if everyone of us in the industry reached at least few people.
 We have not celebrated Forest Products week in Maine (the most heavily forested state in the nation) since 1985.
 Let’s make up for lost opportunities!